 This recipe for a roasted beet salad will change your mind forever about beets.
-Now, un-wrinkle that turned up nose, and hear me out.
-I use to over look beets at the super market as you may do, because the options were pretty much the same red beets.
+Un-wrinkle that turned up nose, and hear me out.
+I use to overlook beets at the market as you may also do, because the options were pretty much the same, red beets.
 Once I started shopping at the farmer’s markets that changed as I was suddenly introduced to a rainbow of beets, which also opened the door to many new recipes. (big announcement down below).

 Let’s talk about beets for a minute.
 As I mentioned before, the option of being introduced to a new variety of beet and one you may like will change if you hit your local farmer’s market.
 Trust me.
 Farmers are really expanding the beet horizon and I find it plain exciting.

-- Red beets are the most common and usually can be found at any market.
+- Red beets are the most common and usually can be found in any market.
 I think of them as the “basic” beet; sweet and earthy.
 Great roasted.

 - Golden Yellow or Orange beets are more mellow then red beets, not as sweet and less of an earthy taste.
 They add a lovely color to many dishes, and I enjoy roasting them or lightly steaming.